 UW-NPS Small Grant Program

 Our small grant program funds ~12 projects each year (up to $5000 each) for research in the Greater Yellowstone Area.
-We love to see proposals that address Grand Teton National Park research priorities, but that is not a requirement for funding.
+We love to see proposals that address Grand Teton National Park research priorities and Yellowstone National Park research priorities, but that is not a requirement for funding.
 We strive to fund the best science, so if you have a great idea and well written proposal, send it our way!
-We encourage you to check out research by previous grant winners in our online, full-text searchable project reports
+We encourage you to check out research by previous grant winners in our project reports.

 Grand Teton National Park Internships

 Two internship positions jointly supported by GTNP and UW-NPS are available each year.
-Check back in January for information on the 2018 internships, or sign up for our mailing list to be notified when they have been announced.
+Check back in January of each year for information on upcoming internships, or sign up for our mailing list to be notified when they have been announced.

 Boyd Evison Graduate Fellowship